If you’d like to listen to these with just audio, use the player below.

 (Notes: The above presentation was developed as requested by the Harvard i Lab.
 It is purposely DOWNLOADABLE for entrepreneurs to use as a template.
 But bear in mind it was told as a story along with the embedded photographs from my recent trip to China.
 The accompanying video is below, and below that are the notes from the presentation.
 I recommend you replace all my storytelling with your own stories of how your business is developing and with any proof you have of that such as customer and partner stories.
 Comments are welcome below so we can collectively improve this for entrepreneurs.)

-These days the pitch to a VC displaces the old business plan because most investors simply don’t have time to read a full business plan, and most entrepreneurs don’t have time to write one.
+These days, the pitch to a venture capitalist displaces the old business plan, because most investors simply don’t have time to read a full business plan, and most entrepreneurs don’t have time to write one.
 That said, the business strategy still serves as the foundation for any presentation you create.

 Step 1: Agenda and Assumptions

 Where should you start your pitch?
 Begin with a simple agenda summarizing what you’re going to discuss.
 With the agenda set, take a minute to clarify a few basic questions about the content of the slides: Is this a comprehensive overview of your business that will go into detail covering your entire business plan?
 Is it a brief introduction to your business?
 Or is it something in-between, like an update to your current stakeholders?

 Whatever the case, present your agenda and set your audience’s expectations clearly so you can exceed them, with that Steve Jobs-like zeal for one more thing to put your audience over the top.